 Food Folks embodies its mission of ‘Purpose-Driven Retail’ through the enabling of local food brands; it acts as a launch pad for new brands and a springboard for more established brands to increase brand awareness and grow their business.
 To support all things local in food, both retail and F&B businesses will benefit from year-long marketing and brand storytelling opportunities.
 Additionally, retail brands will enjoy a waiver of the initial set-up fee (inclusive of administrative, processing and listing fees).
 Food Folks’ retail space carries a specially curated selection of more than 800 food related items.
 Of the more than 120 brands available, 70% are home-grown, 40% are not commonly found in major supermarkets, and about 5% have ventured from an online platform into a brick-and-mortar retail for the first time, leveraging Food Folks as their launch pad.

 In addition, consumers can enjoy delicious meals from 10 F&B brands run by a mix of relatively new foodpreneurs and second or third-generation owners who are modernising their brands.
 These partners have developed Mod-Sin inspired dishes exclusive to Food Folks.
-The list of F&B and selected retail brands can be found in Annex A.
+The list of F&B and selected retail brands can be found here.

 Mr Seah Kian Peng, Group CEO of NTUC Enterprise and FairPrice Group said, “We understand the concerns and challenges faced by the food businesses amidst the Covid-19 pandemic.
 To support our local food brands during this time as well as to help them plan for their future business developments, FairPrice Group will avail our various support initiatives and network for them to leverage.
 This aims to help our partners deliver greater value and convenience to consumers.